buqiushi/buqiushi.github.io/_pages/about.md

 <span class='anchor' id='about'></span>
 # 👋 About Me

 I am a PhD student in Management Science and Engineering at the University of Chinese Academy of Sciences, and a joint PhD student in Biostatistics at City University of Hong Kong.
+I am advised by Prof. Xinyu Zhang and Prof. Wen Su.

-My research focuses on high-dimensional statistics, model averaging, and causal inference, with applications in deep learning and tensor and longitudinal data analysis.
+My research lies at the intersection of high-dimensional statistics, machine learning, and causal inference.
+In particular, I focus on model averaging methods, tensor and longitudinal data analysis, and their applications in modern deep learning systems.
+My work aims to develop statistically principled and computationally efficient methodologies for complex data structures and large-scale models.

+Outside of research, I enjoy playing basketball and soccer, running, and hiking.

 ---